 The deadline to sign up for the thesis course, ANTH 301, is the last day of the University ‘add’ period for the respective semester.
 Your thesis is due to the Department by the last day of classes in your last semester of study.
-However, if you’d like your thesis to be considered for the Undergraduate Thesis Prize in Anthropology, the deadline is the end of March.
+However, if you’d like your thesis to be considered for the Undergraduate Thesis Prize in Anthropology, the deadline is the last Friday in March.
 Contact the Undergraduate Program Coordinator at firstname.lastname@example.org for more details about this earlier, optional deadline.

 Although the Undergraduate Thesis is often referred to as a “senior thesis,” we encourage you to define your research topic and find a faculty Undergraduate Thesis advisor by the end of the Spring semester of your Junior year.
 You should do the field, library and/or laboratory research and the analysis of your data in the Summer semester following your Junior year or in the Fall semester of your Senior year.
 You should submit a draft of your thesis to your Undergraduate Thesis advisor by late Fall of the Senior year.
 We strongly recommend that you develop a formal schedule of due dates to which both you and your advisor agree.

 You should budget sufficient time to submit the original draft and any necessary revised drafts of the thesis to your thesis advisor.
 Your advisor will provide editorial comments and suggestions on how to improve the thesis.
 You must provide at least one draft before filing the final version of the thesis.
 In the past, we‘ve found that the best theses often were rewritten several times in consultation with the advisor.

 The Department of Anthropology recommends the following timetable: